18. wait_async construct¶

 Communication directives (reflect, gmove, reduction, bcast, reduce_shadow) can execute asynchronous communication by attaching the “async” clause.
-The wait_async directive is used to guarantee the completion of that asynchronous communication.
+The wait_async directive is used to guarantee the completion of their asynchronous communication.

 - XMP/C program